Why do you claim that the phone number is private and yet proceed to ask me for a phone number to set up an account?

-As mentioned before, you will only be able to invite someone if you know their phone number, if they, in turn, have registered with that phone number and, finally, if they have you in their contact list.
-All three conditions must be met in order for you to be able to invite a friend successfully.
+As mentioned before, you will only be able to invite someone if the person you invite registers with the same phone number that you specified in the invitation.
+Second, the person you invite must have the phone number you registered with in their contacts list.
+Both of these conditions must be true in order for an invitation to be successfully processed.

 Why does Arnexa ask for permission to read my phone contacts?

 Our app asks for 'Contacts' permission to read the contacts from your phone in order to make the invitation process easy and secure.
 But it is important to note that your contacts remain on your device and are never transmitted to our servers.